Permaculture co-originator David Holmgren’s writes

 *Briton is an interesting case in this regard (an, "exception that proves the rule"?), because the Brythonic culture was never civilised, nevertheless when man started to forge metals from the earth the temptation grew to impose his will on both people and environment and it was during the bronze and iron ages that human sacrifice became known in these islands where and among whom (although only among some not all), it had not been known before and it was the possession of the resources needed to manufacture arms that was our downfall for it was our precious tin that really drove the Romans to make strenuous efforts to concur these islands and subjugate their peoples, therefore, it can be seen that "civilisation" is not necessarily a prerequisite for cultural and societal collapse its just that such have often manifested themselves in the form of the fall of civilisations.

 Nb.
-Many now-days like to proselytise for the notion that our Brythonic culture and religion went through, "revolutionary" changes at various points in our history, however, those who do so fail to realise that the religion remained essentially the same but was informed by technological change (such as the use of metals -smelting and forging of tools-), thus we see developments in the design of sacred sites from simple mounds to standing henges (both stone and wooden), to the sublimity of the recumbent henges (such as Arbor Low), and eventually the subtle, "earth carving" represented by the Bronze Age, "Uffington Dragon" (that is not a horse but rather a representation of the, "fire-from-the-earth" that must be, "appeased" and befriended in order to manifest the treasure of the iron and bronze ages).
+Many now-days like to proselytise for the notion that our Brythonic culture and religion went through, "revolutionary" changes at various points in our history, however, those who do so fail to realise that the religion remained essentially the same but was informed by technological change (such as the use of metals -smelting and forging of tools-), thus we see developments in the design of sacred sites from simple mounds to the sublimity of the henges (both stone and wooden), and eventually the subtle, "earth carving" represented by the Bronze Age, "Uffington Dragon" (that is not a horse but rather a representation of the, "fire-from-the-earth" that must be, "appeased" and befriended in order to manifest the treasure of the bronze and iron ages).

 ***Ayurveda the astrologically based system of medicinal practice with its genesis in the Indus Valley culture of India takes the minutiae of an astrological system to its limits, but let's remember, quote; "The, "environmental experience" to which I refer above is not simply that of one generation it includes the entire, "racial memory" of the people and will (of-course), have included, "The Flood" and many other cataclysmic events (dating back to the dawn of man itself).
 "Harry and Ron" had not only been exposed to these experiences (and the, "mythical" tales which kept them alive throughout the generations), but also to the movements of the heavens on a nightly basis.
 It is the conceit of modern man who spends much of his time in-front of (what one of my history teachers used to refer to as); "the smelly telly" that he is only now able to divine the movements and purpose (that is if he thinks they have one), of the heavens.
 It is obvious (and explains much of the, "amazing" archaeological evidence of the astronomical/astrological -"astrologomal"-, accuracy and precision of ancient cultures throughout the World), that clear skies, repeated observation and careful record keeping led, "ancient" man to make many startling discoveries (both in mathematics, medicine and environmental science -incl.agricultural science and, "plant lore"-)" Go to: http://www.arafel.co.uk/2014/01/the-cerridwen-update-on-mesolithic.html